DIY Wednesday: How to Clean Up Halloween Pranks

 Happy Halloween, Networx readers.
-Today I'd like to offer you some DIY tips for the holiday most likely to damage your house's exterior - Halloween.
-Eggs, shaving cream, toilet paper and silly string are substances you might find yourself scraping off your house on Sunday morning.
-To get you prepared, I've written up a little guide to cleaning common Halloween prank substances off your house.
+Today I'd like to offer you some DIY tips for the holiday most likely to damage your house's exterior -- Halloween.
+Eggs, shaving cream, toilet paper and silly string are substances you might find yourself scraping off your home in the days after the spookiest holiday of the year.
+Here's how to clean common Halloween prank substances off your house.

 If your house gets egged on Halloween

 Power washing is definitely the easiest way to get eggs off your siding and windows.
 If you don't have a power washer, you need to wash with something that will break down the egg's proteins.